 With 496,000 arrivals in the city, Edinburgh was the most popular destination in Scotland for guests in the past year.
 In addition to some of the country’s richest landmarks, Scotland’s capital is home to 12 different festivals throughout the year.
-Last year, Festival Fringe, which hosted nearly 3,400 performers over a three-week period, broke box office attendance figures with 2.7 million tickets sold (a 9% increase from 2016), illustrating the growing popularity among visitors.
+In 2017*, Festival Fringe, which hosted nearly 3,400 performers over a three-week period, broke box office attendance figures with 2.7 million tickets sold (a 9% increase from 2016), illustrating the growing popularity among visitors.

 Because Edinburgh enjoys periods of seasonal tourism with peaks observed over key months such as August (when Festival Fringe occurs) or during the Christmas season, we believe that in order to be effective, home sharing regulation must be specific and localised to Edinburgh.
 This will mean hosts on Airbnb can continue to provide accommodation alternatives for visitors coming to the city, ensuring a fair and healthy tourism offer in Edinburgh.

-If excessively restrictive regulations were to be brought it, it would have a big impact for everyday citizens across Scotland and Edinburgh.
+If excessively restrictive regulations were to be brought in, it would have a big impact for everyday citizens across Scotland and Edinburgh.
 Marianne, a host in Leith notes that restrictive regulation would negatively impact her as a home sharer adding that, “I’d have to close my room and despite the obvious income drop from a wasted space in my home, I’d have less money to feed into my community and local businesses I’m now able to support.”

 Hilary, a pensioner and host in Duddingston who hosts to supplement her state pension and modest savings also expressed concern on overly restrictive regulation being applied to home sharers such as herself.
 “Heavy restriction across Scotland and Edinburgh would mean two things for me: One, I would be worse off financially which would curtail my enjoyment of life considerably.
 It would push me back into the workforce, which at 65 would be difficult.
 Two, I would feel lonely and isolated, as I’ve loved meeting people of all ages and many nationalities who come and stay with me.”